Gatrrr/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Two tables need to have a many to one relationship.
+The previous said tables then can be said to have a many to many relationship.

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.